Promoting Post-Traumatic Growth After PTSD

 There are different ways to experience trauma.
 Some people will experience the symptoms just after the traumatic experience, while others will struggle with them six months after the event or even years later.
 For some of them, the disorder can be a short experience, which will last less than three months.
 But for others, it could be chronic, and it could even take them years to deal with the symptoms.

 We found that both groups were equally effective in diminishing the PTSD symptoms; none of the participants was diagnosed with PTSD after the treatments.
-And we also found that patients in both groups experienced PTG, which is great news, but we also found that those in the experimental group, the ones who received the PTG training, showed better scores in psychological well-being, which was also tested in the experiment.
+We found that patients in both groups experienced PTG, which is great news.
+But we also found that those in the experimental group, the ones who received the PTG training, showed better scores in psychological well-being, which was also tested in the experiment.

 - Some people who go through trauma can benefit and achieve personal growth.